-Since the beginning of Fleep, we’ve had people ask us if we are the universal communication tool that will bring together their Skype, Facebook messenger, WhatsApp, Jabber, Slack, Google Hangouts messages.
-Time and time again, we’ve had to break people’s hopes and dreams and tell them “No, Fleep is your business messenger that integrates with email – so you can have all your team communication and business emails it one place – but Fleep does not build bridges with walled-garden chat services like Skype or Slack.”
+Since the beginning of Fleep, we’ve had people ask us if we are the universal communication tool that will bring together their Skype, Facebook messenger, WhatsApp, Jabber, Slack, Hipchat… Time and time again, we’ve had to break people’s hopes and dreams and tell them “No, Fleep is a messenger for all your teams and projects – but Fleep does not build bridges with walled-garden chat services like Skype or Slack.”

 So let’s say you’re working with clients who do not want to move their communications from Skype to Fleep.
 Or maybe the design firm you’re cooperating with is dead set on using Slack.
 But you just loooove Fleep (we love you too!).
 Within minutes, you can use Sameroom to bridge your Fleep conversation to a conversation on Skype, to a Slack channel and others.